MOHAMEDBLM/4Bit-Signed-ALU-Design-ModelSim/README.md

 # 4Bit-Signed-ALU-Design-ModelSim
-NMOS Arithmetic Unit for Multisim
+NMOS Arithmetic Unit for NI-Multisim

 This project showcases the design and implementation of an NMOS-based 4-bit Arithmetic Unit capable of performing four essential operations: addition, subtraction, multiplication, and division.
 The entire system is simulated using NI Multisim software.